Oil paint: Sources

 The earliest and still most commonly used vehicle is linseed oil, pressed from the seed of the flax plant.
-Modern processes use heat or steam to produce refined varieties of oil with fewer impurities, but many artists prefer cold-pressed oils.
 Other vegetable oils such as hemp, poppy seed, walnut, sunflower, safflower, and soybean oils may be used as alternatives to linseed oil for a variety of reasons.
 For example, safflower and poppy oils are paler than linseed oil and allow for more vibrant whites straight from the tube.

 Extraction methods and processing

+Modern processes use heat or steam to produce refined varieties of oil with fewer impurities, but many artists prefer cold-pressed oils.
 Once the oil is extracted, additives such as Liquin are sometimes used to modify its chemical properties.
 In this way, the paint can be made to dry more quickly (if that is desired), or to have varying levels of gloss.
 Modern oils paints can, therefore, have complex chemical structures; for example, affecting resistance to UV.
 By hand, the process involves first mixing the paint pigment with the linseed oil to a crumbly mass on a glass or marble slab.
 Then, a small amount at a time is ground between the slab and a glass muller (a round, flat-bottomed glass instrument with a handgrip).
 Pigment and oil are ground together 'with patience' until a smooth, ultra-fine paste is achieved.
 This paste is then placed into jars or metal paint tubes and labeled.
 Modern industrial production uses mill rollers to grind pigment and oil together into a paste.